 - Must be at least 20 years old.
-Younger applicants may consider Wombat Camp counselor position.
+Younger applicants may consider Wombat Camp counselor positions.

-- Current certification in Wilderness First Aid, Wilderness First Responder or Life-Guarding by the start date of camp are a major PLUS (but not required) and will come with a pay bumb
+- Current certification in Wilderness First Aid, Wilderness First Responder or Life-Guarding by the start date of camp are a major PLUS (but not required) and will come with a pay bump

 - Wilderness experience, and comfort co-leading backpacking trips up to 10 days long.